Does Rolling Your Feet Help With Shin Splints? | 321 STRONG Answers

 ### How long does it take for rolling to help shin splints?

 Most runners notice reduced tightness within a few sessions.
-For active shin splints, consistent daily rolling over 1-2 weeks typically produces meaningful improvement in morning soreness and post-run stiffness.
+For active shin splints, consistent daily rolling over 1-2 weeks typically produces noticeable improvement in morning soreness and post-run stiffness.
 Full resolution depends on load management alongside the rolling routine.

 ### Should I roll before or after running with shin splints?